-- All approvals and notifications - Safety fencing and signage is to be erected as per drawing 007 to restrict public access to the work area. - Construction of a temporary construction track from either the sealed section of Manfred Street or alternatively the access track at the Old Jetty Site that is used for access by BSC for maintenance of Belongil Creek mouth or alternatively from the sealed section of Don Street along the southern boundary or 1 Don Street over the existing SFGC wall (covered with 1200gsm non-woven geotextile) onto the beach. - Construction (5 days per week, 7am to 6pm.
-Estimated repair time 1 week) - Access onto the fenced works area for equipment and materials will be by temporary construction track. - The works shall be carried out in 10 15m sections starting from the NW end. - The toe of the existing wall will be excavated with a 20-30t hydraulic excavator to about -1m AHD and re-profiled to the original stable slope of about 1V:1.5H with the repaired crest at +6m AHD. - The works are to have the rocks well interlocked and are to be tied smoothly into adjacent rock walls to the SE and NW. - The crest and toe of the works shall be tapered smoothly into the adjacent crest and toe without interference with the existing structures. - o The wall is to be progressively surveyed and final "as constructed" drawings prepared.
+- o All approvals and notifications - Safety fencing and signage is to be erected as per the drawing 003 to restrict public access to the work area. - Construction of a temporary construction track.
+This access track could be from either the sealed section of Manfred Street, or alternatively from the "Old Jetty Site" that is used for access by BSC for maintenance of Belongil Creek mouth or alternatively from the sealed section of Don Street along the southern boundary of 1 Don Street over the existing SFGC wall (covered with 1200gsm non-woven geotextile) onto the beach. - Construction (5 days per week, 7am to 6pm.
+Estimated repair time 1 week) - Access onto the fenced area for equipment and materials will be by temporary construction track. - The works shall be carried out in 10 15m sections starting from the NW end. - The toe of the existing wall will be excavated with a 20-30t hydraulic excavator to about -1m AHD and re-profiled to the original stable slope of about 1V:1.5H with the repaired crest at +6m AHD. - The works are to have the rocks well interlocked and are to be tied smoothly into adjacent rock walls to the SE and NW. - The crest and toe of the works shall be tapered smoothly into the adjacent crest and toe without interference with the existing structures. - The wall is to be progressively surveyed and final "as constructed" drawings prepared.